by Jon N. Hall 12/20/16

-> When my “thing” for Vertigo really got going, I shared my passion for it with my friends.
+When my “thing” for Vertigo really got going, I shared my passion for it with my friends.
 Feeling expansive one day at work, I announced to my workmate in the cubicle next to mine that Vertigo is really an opera.
 Of course, it’s not really an opera, as it’s not sung.
 But, like opera, the flick has a powerful score.
-In fact, the score operates like Wagner: throughout the film we hear leitmotifs, short themes called “cells,” that recur over and over again, but with subtle variations.
+In fact, the score operates like Wagner: throughout the film we hear leitmotifs, short themes called “cells,” that recur over and over but with subtle variations.

-Later that day our pair motor to the mission, where things go dreadfully wrong.
+Later that day our pair takes Madeleine’s Jag to the mission, where things go tragically wrong.
 The Love Theme here is varied by lengthening the first three notes, especially the first note.
 I believe this is important because it “grounds” the motif, making it more heartfelt.
-This is fitting as it accompanies the moment when Scottie first confesses his love for Madeleine.
+This is fitting as it accompanies the moment when Scottie first confesses his love for Madeleine, perhaps the most romantic moment in the movie.
 The scene is called “Farewell.”

-The next use of the Love Theme is in one of the most emotionally riveting scenes in the movie, and this time you can watch and as well as listen because I found the scene.
-Judy is upset at Scottie’s trying to remake her into Madeleine.
+“The Hair Color” variation accompanies one of the most emotionally riveting scenes in the movie.
+Scottie has just bought new clothes for Judy at Ransohoff’s.
+But Judy is upset that Scottie is trying to remake her into Madeleine.
+Rather than using the Conlon recording, let’s view the scene from the movie.
 The scene has no music until just before Scottie says “the color of your hair.”
 The insertion of the Love Theme at this exact moment is masterful.

 In “Finale” we get the final iteration of the Love Theme.
 Scottie is now aware of the fraud committed against him, and has dragged Judy to the top of the mission bell tower to confront her.
 But a nun enters the scene, scaring Judy who falls to her death.
 The movie ends with Scottie standing on the sheer parapet from which Judy has just fallen, as fortissimo French horns cruelly repeat the Love Theme.
-Though cured of his vertigo, Scottie has lost his idealized dream of love forever.
+Though cured of his vertigo, Scottie has lost his idealized dream of love for a second time.

 Jon N. Hall is a programmer/analyst from Kansas City. • (819 views)